zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_optional.rst

 If you require to test ARM builds, a localized patch to the QEMU source is needed.
 The patch corrects the issues with the locking interfaces QEMU uses.
-If you are working only with the x86 builds of Tiny Mountain, install QEMU from your systems default package manager.
+If you are working only with the x86 builds of the Zephyr kernel, install QEMU from your systems default package manager.

 Follow these steps to enable a customized build of QEMU: